KevinSilden/ADUC-PS/README.md

+If anyone know how I can populate a text-box using a .csv-file and XML - hit me up!
+Stuck atm.. :(

 This project is me trying to recreate ADUC using PowerShell and Windows Forms, since there is no ADUC through RSAT on ARM(atm).

-Now a v0.3 with some XML-styling on ADUC-PS.ps1 as well as SecGroup-Module.ps1.
+Now a v0.3 with some XML-styling on ADUC-PS.ps1 as well as SecGroup-Module.ps1 & CreateComputer-Module.ps1.

 NB!
 Running and exiting this script will kill the powershell process on the machine when closing out of the main script.